-By law, the SEEK formula should fund full transportation costs calculated using a statewide formula.
-For 2019, the formula called for transportation funding of nearly \$377 million, but the state provided only \$246 million.
-That failure to fully fund the formula meant that districts have received an average of \$220 less per pupil than legally required.
+By law, full transportation costs, calculated using a statewide formula, should be included in SEEK funding.
+For 2021, the formula called for transportation funding of more than \$389 million, but the state provided less than \$215 million.
+That failure to fully fund the formula meant that districts received an average of \$297 less per pupil than legally required.